DrUm78/picoarch/README.funkey-s.md

 # picoarch - a libretro frontend designed for small screens and low power

-picoarch runs libretro cores (emulators) for various systems with low overhead and UI designed for small screen, low-powered devices like the Trimui Model S (PowKiddy A66) and Funkey S.
+picoarch runs libretro cores (emulators) for various systems with low overhead and UI designed for small screen, low-powered devices like the Trimui Model S (PowKiddy A66) and FunKey S.

 It supports: